godaddy/gasket/packages/gasket-plugin-lint/README.md

 Enables code style linting to be configured for Gasket apps.

-## Usage
+## Installation

-This plugin is intended to be used with the `gasket create` command for setting up new apps with linting support.
+This plugin should only be used during the create command for new apps.

 ```
-gasket create <app-name> --presets <preset-name> --plugins @gasket/lint-plugin
+gasket create <app-name> --plugins @gasket/plugin-lint
 ```

 Ideally, and for the most part, this plugin should already be included with primary presets, so that the `--plugins` flag is not needed.
 See the [Presets] section below to learn how preconfigure a code style.

+## Usage

+The features of this plugin hooks are in the lifecycles it hooks during the create process.

-## Prompts
+### Prompts

 During the create process, this plugin will prompt for selections to help choose the linting configuration.